RULES OF THE SOCIETY

 Service of Notices

-15.9 A notice required to be given by the Society to any Member under these Rules or under the Industrial and Provident Societies Act or otherwise may be given (unless these Rules state otherwise) by sending it by post to the Member at their address in the Register of Members or by leaving it at that address.
+15.9 A notice required to be given by the Society to any Member under these Rules or under the Act or otherwise may be given (unless these Rules state otherwise) by sending it by post to the Member at their address in the Register of Members or by leaving it at that address.
 A notice sent by post shall be deemed to be served by properly addressing, prepaying, and posting a letter containing the notice, and it shall be deemed to have been served in the ordinary course of post.

 15.10 If the Society has a seal, its name shall be engraved in legible characters upon the seal, which shall be kept in the custody of the Secretary, and shall be used only under the authority of a Resolution of the Board.

-Every instrument upon which the seal is impressed shall be countersigned by two Directors and the Secretary or in the absence of the Secretary by the Chief Executive or by such other person or persons as the Board may from time to time appoint for that purpose.
+Every instrument upon which the seal is impressed shall be countersigned by 2 Directors and the Secretary or in the absence of the Secretary by the Chief Executive or by such other person or persons as the Board may from time to time appoint for that purpose.

 15.11 Every unresolved dispute which arises out of these Rules between the Society and: